neherlab/enterovirus_a71/README.md

 ### Nextstrain environment
 To run this repository you need to install the Nextstrain environment.
 You can find detailed install instructions [here](https://docs.nextstrain.org/en/latest/guides/install/local-installation.html).

-### Sequences

-You need to download up-to-date sequences.
-This can be done via [viprbrc.org](viprbrc.org).
-On the landing page, pick **Enterovirus** (you should find this under the header "Featured Viruses").

-Within the Enterovirus Taxonomy Browser, pick **Enterovirus A**.
-On the Genome Search page, click on "Search Criteria".
-There you can select Enterovirus A71 sequences.
-As of January 2022, there should be ~13'000 sequences.
-You do *NOT* need to specify sequence length, as subsampling by length is included in this build.

-Sequences should be downloaded in "Genome FASTA" format.
-Under **Format for FASTA file definition line** pick **Custom format**, adding *ALL* metadata fields.
-You can now download the sequences.

-Save the resulting file as `vipr.fasta` in the folder `data`.

 ### Running build